ashleyer/doItOrElse_Capstone/README.md

 Do it or Else! is a tool created to foster user follow-through on tasks.
 Born from a novel and evidence-based idea of upping self-productivity by way of avoiding embarrassment, this app holds you to your personally-created To Do queues by firing off one of your previously-entered embarrassing actions unless the task is completed by its deadline.

-To-Do Lists, activity reminders, and calendar notes that remain unfinished and undone are commonplace in most of our daily lives.
-Their mere presence around us can often invoke our feelings of guilt, avoidance, and general self-negativity, and supercede their original purpose of encouraging us toward taking an action necessary to complete, and cross the task off.
+To Do Lists, activity reminders, and calendar notes that remain unfinished and undone are commonplace in most of our daily lives.
+Their mere presence around us can often invoke our feelings of guilt, avoidance, and general self-negativity, superceding their original purpose of encouraging us toward taking an action necessary to complete, and cross off, the task at hand.

-The Do it or Else! self-Blackmail technique revokes the traditional To-Do List and replaces it with a more effective, and more entertaining, self-propelled motivational tool to help you just get that sh*t done!
+The Do it or Else! self-Blackmail technique revokes the traditional To Do List and replaces it with a more effective, and more entertaining, self-propelled motivational tool to help you just get that sh*t done!

 **Scientific basis:
 "Negative reinforcement is a term described by B. F. Skinner in his theory of operant conditioning.
 In negative reinforcement, a response or behavior is strengthened by stopping, removing, or avoiding a negative outcome or aversive stimulus,"